mattpaynedev/gobble/README.md

 ---

-Gobble is a web application written in Go and React designed to help manage a wine collection or cellar.
+Gobble is a web application written in Go, React, and MongoDB designed to help manage a wine collection or cellar.